Lingmoor Fell

 Fellow go4awalkers who have already walked, climbed, summited & bagged Lingmoor Fell

-James Hughes walked up Lingmoor Fell on April 4th, 2025 [from/via/route] c238 Lingmoor Fell from Elterwater [weather] Glorious sunny day. - Walk from Wainwright Inn.
+James Hughes climbed Lingmoor Fell on April 4th, 2025 [from/via/route] c238 Lingmoor Fell from Elterwater [weather] Glorious sunny day. - Walk from Wainwright Inn.
 Climb up to Dale End & then up to Lingmoor Fell summit cairn.
 Tricky descent in places due to path choice.
 Not enough time for Side Pike.
 Took route that joined Cumbria Way to return through campsite for pint at Wainwright Inn.

-Christine Shepherd conquered Lingmoor Fell on April 10th, 2010 [from/via/route] Used walk c206 from Elterwater.
+Christine Shepherd scaled Lingmoor Fell on April 10th, 2010 [from/via/route] Used walk c206 from Elterwater.
 Climbed again from the bottom of Side Pike 3.9.20 Climbed for a third time with six lovely walkers from Mountain Madness on 18.03.2023 from Elterwater, following the route of c238. [with] On my own [weather] Lovely - Was glad there was someone to help me with my rucksack through Fat Man's Struggle (a.k.a.
 Fat Man's Agony)!

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record